DAN3002/Youtube-Colab-Proxy/FAQ.md

 ## Troubleshooting

+### I don't know password to run in Google Colab?

+You can contact to the owner to get the password.
+Or just read the code =))

 ### Why i can't view video in Vietnam?

 Because YouTube has geo-restriction, if you run this via Google Colab, all backend services will be hosted in US => Some video have rules to only show in Vietnam => You can't view them.